 Companies need to meet their customers in the places where they spend the most time, so don’t neglect social media channels.
 Social Studio allows businesses to gather market intelligence and better engage on social media platforms.

 Customers expect 24/7 service and easily accessible solutions to their problems, so consider using AI and chatbots to handle routine issues promptly.

 One of the biggest omnichannel strategy benefits is the wealth of data it puts at a business’s fingertips.
 Don’t let this data go to waste: use it to find and nurture brand advocates.

-Omnichannel experiences are redefining the customer journey, and offering businesses and consumers better, more intuitive ways of engaging.
+Omnichannel experiences are offering businesses and consumers better, more intuitive ways of engaging.
 Businesses such as Amazon, Disney, and Starbucks have raised the bar for omnichannel experiences, and smaller organisations have to evolve to keep pace.

 The current moment offers a huge opportunity to do so, as shops and touchpoints are just waiting to be re-imagined.
 Companies that can come up with creative ways to build an omnichannel strategy will win over their customers and thrive well into the future.
 Those that don’t will end up wandering in a labyrinth of disconnected silos, empty shelves, and disappointed shoppers.
 The time to act is now.

 To read more about why today’s business leaders are focussed on an omnichannel strategy, check out Salesforce’s report, Omnichannel Retail Research in Europe.